 And no doubt there are many other things you, in your role as a property manager, handle over the course of their day.
-You do a lot of things to make properties run smoothly and all of these tasks self-managing landlords will inevitably have to handle.
-This list makes for very relevant blog topics, but on the next point we’ll show how you can triple your output of topics.
+You do a lot of things to make your rental properties run smoothly and all of these tasks self-managing landlords will inevitably have to handle.
+The good news is that the best property management blogs cover these very topics!
+These are the things that local property owners will be searching for online.

 You can create several blogs from one topic.
-Think about every part of the process, each one of those ideas can be a blog topic.
 For example, consider tenant screening.
 Surely it will be difficult to cover everything that goes into screening tenants in one blog.
-You’ll need to discuss what it takes to screen a tenant in your city, what to look for when you’re placing a good tenant, common mistakes that landlords make when screening tenants, etc. But you know what?
+You’ll need to discuss what it takes to screen a tenant in your city, what to look for when you’re placing a good tenant, common mistakes that landlords make when screening new tenants, etc. But you know what?
 Each one of these make for great individual topics for your blog!